jxcore/jxcore/docs/plain/jxcore-store.markdown

 which modify content of the data store (`set()`, `remove()` and `get()` – the last one also removes the item).
 Also, when different threads are simultaneously writing/modifying value of the same key, the final stored value is the one that is updated last.

-Thread-safe `jxcore.store.shared` has exactly the same methods as single threaded `jxcore.store`, but also implements some other members, specific for multithreading.
+Thread-safe `jxcore.store.shared` has exactly the same methods as single threaded `jxcore.store`, but also implements some other members, specific for multi-threading.

 ### store.shared.exists(key, element)